payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/custom-checkout-merchant-hosted/collect-payments-with-upi-seamless.md

   </Card>

   <Card title="2.
 Initiate the Payment to PayU" href="#step-2-initiate-the-payment-to-payu" target="_blank">
-    Initiate the payment to PayU with pg=CC and bankcode=CC
+    Initiate the payment to PayU with pg=UPI and bankcode=UPI

     <br />
   </Card>